tim0g/timog.org/content/posts/seven eleven 100 yen coffee and the case of the/index.md

 But even that is not quite true.
 Just buy 3 cups in two orders: buy 2 cups first, pay 200 for that, and buy another cup, for an additional 100 yen.
 Not as convenient, but you save 1 yen.

-Having been thus enlightened, I finished by coffee, entered the expressway, and floored it all the way to Tsukuba.
+Having been thus enlightened, I finished my coffee, entered the expressway, and floored it all the way to Tsukuba.